On the origin of multifrequency temporal and spectral variability in Ton 599: Multiwavelength Observations and Data Analysis

 \subsection{Fermi-LAT}

 Fermi-LAT is a $\gamma$-ray telescope launched by NASA in 2008 into a near Earth's orbit.
-It works using the pair-conversion method to detect high energy $\gamma$-rays.
-When a gamma ray enters the telescope, it can interact with the material in the detector and produce.
-If the photon has sufficient energy, it may convert into an electron-positron pair through a process called pair production.
+It works using the pair-conversion method to detect high energy $\gamma$-rays between the energy range of 20 MeV to a Few hundred of GeV.
+When a gamma ray enters the telescope, it interacts with the material in the detector, and if the photon has sufficient energy, it may convert into an electron-positron pair through a process called pair production.
 A colorimeter at the base of the detector is placed to record the energies and the direction of these charged particles.
 It is sensitive to photon energies between 20 MeV to higher than 500 GeV and has a field of view of roughly 2.4 Sr \citep{Atwood_2009}.
 The LAT's field of view covers approximately 20\% of the sky at any given moment, allowing it to scan the entire sky every three hours.
 Ton 599 has been continuously monitored by the Fermi-LAT since 2008.
-We analyzed Fermi-LAT data from June 2020 to August 2024.
-The data is downloaded from the archive for a particular duration of time and a circular region of 20 deg is chosen around the source.
+We analysed Fermi-LAT data from June 2020 to August 2024.
+The data is downloaded from the archive for a particular duration of time, and a circular region of 20 degrees is chosen around the source.
 We followed the standard analysis procedure of {\tt Fermi Tools} and used {\tt Fermipy} to derive the light curve and the spectrum.
 We followed the documentation of the {\tt Fermipy}\footnote{\url{https://fermipy.readthedocs.io/en/latest/}}.
-To account for the galactic and extragalactic background we have used the background files (gll\_iem\_v07.fits, iso\_P8R3\_SOURCE\_V3\_v1.txt) provided by the Fermi support team\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.
+To account for the galactic and extragalactic background, we have used the background files (gll\_iem\_v07.fits, iso\_P8R3\_SOURCE\_V3\_v1.txt) provided by the Fermi support team\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.

 We produced the light curve for June 2020 to August 2024 and applied the Bayesian block method \citep{2022icrc.confE.868W} to identify the flares.
-Three major flares were identified and the remaining time source was in a quiescent state.
-We named them Flare 1,2 and 3,Flare 1 was observed during MJD 59370-MJD 59430 Flare 2 was observed during MJD 59440-MJD 59500, and Flare 3 was observed during MJD 59920-MJD 60030.
-Maximum recorded flux during the Flare 2 was 2.6$\times$ 10$^{-6}$ ph cm$^{-2}$ s$^{-1}$ and during Flare 3 was 3.6$\times$10$^{-6}$ ph cm$^{-2}$ s$^{-1}$ .
+Three major flares were identified, and the remaining time source was in a quiescent state.
+We named them Flare 1,2, and 3.
+Flare 1 was observed during MJD 59370-MJD 59430, Flare 2 was observed during MJD 59440-MJD 59500, and Flare 3 was observed during MJD 59920-MJD 60030.
+Maximum recorded flux during the Flare 1 was 2.31$\times$ 10$^{-6}$ ph cm$^{-2}$ s$^{-1}$, during the Flare 2 was 3.06$\times$ 10$^{-6}$ ph cm$^{-2}$ s$^{-1}$ and during the Flare 3 was 3.63$\times$10$^{-6}$ ph cm$^{-2}$ s$^{-1}$.